• Skip to primary navigation

 Xanax, also known as alprazolam, is a medication that is prescribed to treat anxiety, panic disorders, and depression.
 It belongs to a class of drugs known as benzodiazepines which work by calming the central nervous system.
 Xanax works quickly to reduce symptoms of anxiety and can be taken in pill form or liquid form.

 Unfortunately, Xanax has become a popular recreational drug.
 Many people have started snorting the drug in order to feel its effects more quickly.
 In addition, some dealers are selling crushed Xanax pills on the street and encouraging users to snort them.
 But can you actually snort Xanax?
-What are the risks of snorting the drug?
+What are the risks of snorting drugs like Xanax?

 Contact Us Today for a Confidential Assessment.